-For example, as a different user, hover over an existing note to open its Note window.
-Click the menu button in the bottom right corner.
-Then click Reply.
+For example, as a different user, hover over an existing note to open its details in a popup.
+Click the menu button in the bottom right corner, then click Reply.

-The Note toolbar appears below the main toolbar.
+The note bar appears below the main toolbar.
 Enter the reply text, and then click apply.

 The note appearing beside the data point is updated to show the reply text.
 Hover over this text to see the Note window which shows all of the notes and replies.
 The most recent ones appear first in the window.